BLOG | Addiction

 Even when taken according to prescription, Wellbutrin and Adderall can present complications and health problems.
 When used in combination, they put a patient at much greater risk of developing serious adverse medical conditions.
 If you or a loved one struggles with problems related to substance use, reach out to professional help.

 Gallus Medical Detox Centers offers comprehensive, effective detoxification and stabilization services with a personalized approach.
 Our environment is safe and supportive, designed to give you the care you need while addressing every aspect of your recovery.
-We work with you to provide care that meets your unique needs and can help start you on your path towards healing, health, and long-term stability and success.
+We work with you to provide care that meets your unique needs and can help start you on your path toward healing, health, and long-term stability and success.
 You don’t have to battle with substance use on your own.
 Get sober, stay sober, and regain control over your life.
 Contact Gallus Medical Detox Centers at (720) 669-8178 to learn more and start your journey to healing.

 Shannon Weir, RN